Published on 27 May 2014

 IBM products and services that were used in this case study.

-InfoSphere Streams, E&U: Transmission and Distribution Operations (TD Ops), E&U: Intelligent Utility Network (IUN), Smarter Planet, Automation, Big Data & Analytics, Big Data, Information Management Foundation, Big Data & Analytics: Financial processes
+InfoSphere Streams, E&U: Transmission and Distribution Operations (TD Ops), E&U: Intelligent Utility Network (IUN), IBM Analytics, Smarter Planet, Automation, Big Data, Information Management Foundation, IBM Analytics - Internet of Things

 © Copyright IBM Corporation 2014.
 IBM Corporation, Software Group, Route 100, Somers, NY 10589.
 Produced in the United States of America.
 May 2014.
 IBM, the IBM logo, ibm.com, and InfoSphere are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 A current list of IBM trademarks is available on the web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml.
 This document is current as of the initial date of publication and may be changed by IBM at any time.
 Not all offerings are available in every country in which IBM operates.
 The performance data and client examples cited are presented for illustrative purposes only.
 Actual performance results may vary depending on specific configurations and operating conditions.
 It is the user’s responsibility to evaluate and verify the operation of any other products or programs with IBM products and programs.
 THE INFORMATION IN THIS DOCUMENT IS PROVIDED “AS IS” WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED, INCLUDING WITHOUT ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND ANY WARRANTY OR CONDITION OF NON-INFRINGEMENT.
 IBM products are warranted according to the terms and conditions of the agreements under which they are provided.
 The client is responsible for ensuring compliance with laws and regulations applicable to it.
 IBM does not provide legal advice or represent or warrant that its services or products will ensure that the client is in compliance with any law or regulation.